John R. Davis Jr.: Ambassador

-In Nov 1989, Lech Walesa was invited to address a joint session of Congress.
-It was the first time a foreign citizen not holding a government position addressed Congress since Winston Churchill in 1945.
-Following the speech, there was a senate luncheon honoring the electrician from Gdansk.
-Walesa said his “legs were still a little rubbery” from nervousness after what the called “the most difficult speech of my life”.
-And in thanking the assembled senators, he said he was particularly grateful to one man in the room “our Ambassador – well, perhaps I should say YOUR ambassador, because I speak of John Davis, but we think of him as ours”.
+In November 1989, Lech Wałęsa was invited to address a joint session of Congress.
+During the following senate luncheon in his honor, he thanked Davis directly, stating he was “our Ambassador – well, perhaps I should say YOUR ambassador, because I speak of John Davis, but we think of him as ours”.

-Davis ended his service in Poland in July 1990, at the impending appointment of his successor, Thomas W. Simons Jr. Davis received the Distinguished Honor Award;the highest award the State Department confers, whose previous recipients include Philip Habib, Rozanne Ridgway and Lawrence Eagleburger.
+Davis ended his service in Poland in July 1990, succeeded by Thomas W. Simons Jr. Davis received the Distinguished Honor Award, the highest award the State Department confers.

-In Nov 2019, former Director of National Intelligence Dan Coats said that “after Walesa, Gorbachev and John Paul II, the fourth person with the most critical role in bringing about the collapse of communism in Eastern Europe” is John Roger Davis Jr. Coats says “Ambassador Davis was a key participant in all of the events and much of the decision-making in Poland that led to the communist party retiring its flags and turning the central committee building into Poland’s first stock exchange.
+In November 2019, former Director of National Intelligence Dan Coats said that “after Wałęsa, Gorbachev and John Paul II, the fourth person with the most critical role in bringing about the collapse of communism in Eastern Europe” is John Roger Davis Jr. Coats said “Ambassador Davis was a key participant in all of the events and much of the decision-making in Poland that led to the communist party retiring its flags and turning the central committee building into Poland’s first stock exchange.
 With his critical help, an entrenched power elite – with all the means of coercion at its disposal and the Red Army at its back – voluntarily and without violence relinquished power to democratic forces through peaceful negotiation.
 It was the first time such a thing had occurred in all of human history.